bshastry/melange-checkers/tests/README.md

 #### Tests

-Directory for tests for which clang analyzer fails; might optionally contain tests that pass are interesting nonetheless:
+Directory for tests that clang analyzer fails; might optionally contain tests that pass but are interesting nonetheless:

 - `uninitialized-var` contains test cases for use of uninitialized variable

-#### Naming convention
+#### Naming convention of test files

 (pass/fail)-cxx-(description-of-test).cpp

-pass == Test passes i.e., clang analyzer flags warning as expected fail == NOT pass => Stuff that is interesting! cxx == Pertaining to cxx feature e.g., objects
+pass == Test passes i.e., clang analyzer flags warning as expected fail == Test fails => Stuff that is interesting! cxx == Pertaining to cxx feature e.g., objects

 #### Command line